Why would you want to delete a company page on LinkedIn in the first place? Here’s one reason that happens more than you’d expect.

 You’ve added your company page to LinkedIn and spent time honing its content and the visuals.
 Everything’s looking good.
 You do one last check to see how your listing appears in their search results.
 And there it is – a duplicate listing of your company but with no logo, limited information and no claim button.

 You may now be asking yourself: “how did that get there?”
-The other obvious question is “why didn’t I check that first?” (it happens to the best of us…) and finally, “how do I get rid of it?”
+The other obvious question is “why didn’t I check that first?” (it happens to the best of us…) and finally you do a search for “how to delete a linkedin company page?”
+And here you are.

-To save you time, below is how I delete a ‘rogue’ LinkedIn company page.
+To save you time, below is how I delete an unwanted LinkedIn company page.
 Obviously, this is only applicable if the page in question is referring to your company and it is unclaimed.

 In summary, you will tell LinkedIn you work at the duplicate company, claim it (assuming it’s unclaimed) and then deactivate it.
 It should take about 15-mins to achieve this.
 Grab a coffee before you start.